Xilinx/PYNQ/sdbuild/README.md

 ## Initial bootstrap

-The `unbuntu` folder contains all of the files for the initial bootstrap of the Ubuntu root filesystem.
+The `ubuntu` folder contains all of the files for the initial bootstrap of the Ubuntu root filesystem.
 For this release we are targeting the 18.04 _Bionic Beaver_ release but other versions can be added here if desired.
 The `bionic` folder contains subfolders for the `arm` and `aarch64` architectures each